Gayan Wijekoon

 Wijekoon Mudiyanselage Gayan Ramyakumara (more commonly known as Gayan Wijekoon; born 21 December 1976) is a former Sri Lankan cricketer, who played 2 Tests and 3 T20Is for Sri Lanka.
-He is a left-handed batsman and a left-hand medium-pace bowler.
+He is a left-handed batsman and a left-arm medium-pace bowler.

 Domestic career

 Despite having played on several occasions for the Sri Lankan A team, he is yet to make the same impact for his country's full squad, with little but a selection to the New Zealand-touring squad of 2004/05.
 Before joining the Chilaw Marians, he opened the batting for Tamil Union.
 He made his Twenty20 debut on 17 August 2004, for Chilaw Marians Cricket Club in the 2004 SLC Twenty20 Tournament.